What is 1.35872 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 135872 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 135872 are: 1 2 4 8 11 16 22 32 44 64 88 176 193 352 386 704 772 1544 2123 3088 4246 6176 8492 12352 16984 33968 67936 135872